RocketChat/docs-old/developer-guides/developing-apps/getting-started/README.md

 }
 ```

+### Testing the App

+Now that you have your App ready, you can test it before submitting it.

+To test your app, you need a Rocket.Chat server running locally on your machine and a admin user in it.
+Having the server running, simply run:

+`rc-apps deploy --url http://localhost:3000 --username user_username --password user_password`

+Where:

+`http://localhost:3000` is your local server URL (if you are running in another port, change the `3000` to the appropriate port)

+`user_username` is the username of your admin user.

+`user_password` is the password of your admin user.

+After deploying for the first time, when updating the deployment you will need to run:

+`rc-apps deploy --url http://localhost:3000 --username user_username --password user_password --update`

 ### Packaging the app

 Currently the Rocket.Chat servers and Marketplace allow submission of zip files, these files can be created by running `rc-apps package`  which packages your app and creates the zip file under `dist` folder.

+### Submitting Your App to the Marketplace

+So, you just finished writing your first Rocket.Chat App, and you have successfully tested it locally which means you are ready to submit it to the Marketplace for others to use.
+You can now submit your App to the Marketplace.

+to submit your App simply run:

+`rc-apps submit`

+#### Review process

+When you submit an App, there is a three-step process that takes places.
+The first step, you submit the App to the Marketplace (explained below).
+Secondly, you will receive an email that asks for you to approve or reject the App submission (more on this later as well).
+Finally, after you approve the entry, then our staff will review it and determine whether it is approved or not.

 ## Start Developing